aaronmams/jekyll-now/_posts/2020-04-28-AWS: MySQL DB in a Custom VPC.md

 Since I want my EC2 Instance to be able to communicate with my RDS database, I have to edit the inbound rules in the *mams-rds-db-sg*.
 Here, I'm setting an inbound rule for *mams-rds-db-sg* of type "MySQL/Aurora" to accept a MySQL connection from resources within the *public-vm-sg* security group.
 Again, this is because my EC2 Instance will be governed by the *public-vm-sg* security group and I want to connect my EC2 Instance to the MySQL database that is governed by the *mams-rds-db-sg* security group.

-To set an inbound rule for the *mams-rds-db-sg* navigate to the VPC Dashbord and find "Security Groups" on the left-rail nav:
+To set an inbound rule for the *mams-rds-db-sg*, navigate to the VPC Dashbord and find "Security Groups" on the left-rail nav:

 * In the top table, I select the security group I want to edit
 * Using "Inbound Rules" tab to view the inbound rules